Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Methods

+However, during the iterative optimization process, repeatedly reconstructing the detailed lattice geometry, in which the two fluid domains and the separating solid walls are explicitly resolved, and performing full thermo-fluid simulations would be computationally prohibitive.
+Therefore, to substantially reduce the computational cost, the lattice structure was treated macroscopically as a porous medium, and an approximate porous-flow model based on effective material properties was employed.
+For clarity, we distinguish between two levels of modeling in this study.
+We first present the governing equations of the detailed model, in which the TPMS geometry is explicitly resolved.
+We then introduce the macroscopic porous-medium model used in the optimization.

-The full set of governing equations comprises the Navier--Stokes and continuity equations for each fluid along with the heat advection-diffusion equation, which applies to the entire domain.
+The detailed model is governed by the Navier--Stokes and continuity equations for each fluid, together with the energy equation for heat transfer in the fluid and solid domains.

-where $\mathbf{u}$ and $P$ represent the velocity and pressure of each fluid, respectively; $\rho$ is the fluid density; $\mu$ is the dynamic viscosity; $T$ is the temperature; $C_{p}$ is the specific heat at constant pressure; $\lambda$ is the thermal conductivity; and $Q$ corresponds to the volumetric internal heat source.
+where $\mathbf{u}$ and $P$ represent the velocity and pressure of each fluid, respectively; $\rho$ is the fluid density; $\mu$ is the dynamic viscosity; $T$ is the temperature; $C_{p}$ is the specific heat at constant pressure; $\lambda$ is the thermal conductivity; and $Q$ corresponds to the volumetric internal heat source; the superscripts $fh$, $fc$, and $s$ denote the hot-fluid domain, cold-fluid domain, and solid domain, respectively.

+Thus, Eqs. \eqref{eq01}-\eqref{eq03-2} describe the detailed-geometry model, in which the two fluid domains and the intervening solid wall of the TPMS lattice are explicitly resolved.
+Because directly solving this model throughout the optimization would be computationally prohibitive, the optimization is instead performed using the following macroscopic porous-medium model.

-However, when the lattice structure is treated macroscopically as a porous medium, the relationship between the pressure gradient and flow velocity can be expressed by the Darcy--Forchheimer law as given below \cite{ward1964, joseph1982, nield2013}.
+When the lattice structure is treated macroscopically as a porous medium, the relationship between the pressure gradient and flow velocity can be expressed by the Darcy--Forchheimer law as given below \cite{ward1964, joseph1982, nield2013}.

 where $\kappa$ and $\beta$ denote permeability and drag coefficients, respectively.
-The quantity $\overline{\mathbf{u}}$ refers to the Darcy velocity and $\overline{P}$ indicates the macroscopic pressure.
+The quantity $\overline{\mathbf{u}}$ denotes the Darcy velocity and $\overline{P}$ indicates the macroscopic pressure.
 By combining Eqs. \eqref{eq01} and \eqref{eq04} in an analogous manner, the flow in the macroscopic model can be expressed using the Brinkman--Forchheimer equation with porosity $\varepsilon$ of the porous medium \cite{nield2013, vafai1981, vafai1982, hsu1990}:

 In a TPMS lattice, two fluid channels are separated by solid walls.
 Consequently, within the macroscopic framework, the Brinkman--Forchheimer and continuity equations were written independently for each fluid.
 Thus, for hot fluid $fh$ and cold fluid $fc$, these governing equations are expressed as follows: